 After an agonising wait I was given the news that all was well.
 I didn’t need any more treatment, just close monitoring.
 The people in my life celebrated.
 But I felt numb and sad.
 Sad that I had to get back on the treadmill and carry on living a life that felt joyless despite having everything I thought I wanted.
 And I was so ashamed of how I felt.
 So I put on a brave face, went back to work after my maternity leave ended, and carried on.

-I found being apart from the children on the couple of nights Ross had them very hard.
+I found being apart from the children on the couple of nights Ross had them each week very hard.
 I would watch mindless TV, cry and drink a bottle of wine until I fell asleep.
 One day I saw a post on Facebook about a dance class I had always thought of trying, and something told me to get off the sofa and go.
 It was a Salsa class and it was incredible.
 Like nothing else I had ever experienced.
 Afterwards when I got home, I was buzzing and didn’t get to sleep for hours.
 Through that incredibly difficult year, I kept dancing a couple of times a month.
 When things felt dark, I knew I had this magical thing in my life that topped me up and it kept me going.